nikita-kit/nikita-css/README.md

 - __basics.scss__ – basic styles, some normalizing
 - __reset.scss__ – global browser reset by [Eric Meyer](http://meyerweb.com/eric/tools/css/reset/)
 - __webfonts.scss__ – use it for `@font-face`-declarations
+- __utilites.scss__ – utility classes for tiny recurring style declarations that are needed in several places
 - __blocks/__ – all block-component-partials go in here
 - __extends/__ – put your placeholder-extends in here
 - __mixins/__ – put your mixins in here